Assistant Professor, Dance/UTeach Dance

 Bio

 Sinclair Ogaga Emoghene is an Assistant Professor of Dance in the Department of Theatre and Dance at the University of Texas at Austin.
-His research and creative practice investigate how African and African diaspora dances are archived, visualized and contextualized across history, geography and technology.
+His research investigates how African and African diaspora dance traditions are documented, analyzed, and preserved through computational methods, geospatial analysis, and embodied sensing technologies.

-As a choreographer and performer, his works have been presented internationally, including at the Kennedy Center, the Clarice Performing Arts Center, the Anderson Gallery and for Nollywood audiences in Nigeria.
-His portfolio spans live performance, film, installation and digital performance, reflecting a commitment to both artistic experimentation and cultural storytelling.
+His creative work includes the award-winning dance film project The Ten Poem Project (2024-present), a multimedia installation integrating film, poetry, and performance.
+As a choreographer and performer, his works have been presented at the Kennedy Center, the Clarice Performing Arts Center, the Anderson Gallery, and for audiences in Nigeria.
+His portfolio spans live performance, film, installation, and digital performance.

 Areas of Expertise